sanghviyashiitb/EmbeddingDLinISP-Github/ReadMe.md

 ```console
 python3 download_model.py
 ```
-4. Open <i>Tutorial.ipynb</i> using as a jupyter notebook to use the code provided!
+4. Open <i>Tutorial.ipynb</i> as a jupyter notebook to use the code provided!
 ```console
 jupyter notebook
 ```